 Seal Your Handmade Coasters

 You want to make sure to seal your handmade coasters.
-Go ahead and add another layer of Mod Podge over your tissue.
+Go ahead and add one or two coats of Mod Podge over your tissue.

-Once the Mod Podge is completely dry you can seal the handmade coasters with a clear sealer.
+Once the Mod Podge is completely dry you can seal the handmade coasters with a clear coat sealer.
 I’m sealing with Gator Hide by Dixie Belle because it is a clear sealer that also repels water.
+This is important when using this as DIY drink coasters.
 You can get Gator Hide (here)

 Handmade DIY Coasters with Gold Leaf

-Once dry your handmade DIY coasters make the perfect gift, or you may want to keep them for yourself!
+Once dry your handmade DIY coasters make the perfect gift, or you may want to keep these cute coasters for yourself!

 If you like this then make sure to check out all the other projects using metallic paint: Metallic Makeovers Or if you love the idea of homemade coasters but prefer not to do the work?
 You can find a wide variety of unique handmade coasters online (here)